splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ### Personal Access Token Scope

-The following are the required scopes for the personal access token allowing the module to fetch the audit log entries successfully:
+These are the required scopes for the personal access token allowing the module to fetch the audit log entries successfully:

 - [x] admin:enterprise `Full control of enterprises`
   - [x] manage_billing:enterprise `Read and write enterprise billing data`